Updated: Investing with Borrowed Funds: No “Margin” for Error

 With a margin account, you can borrow money from your brokerage firm to purchase securities.
 The portion of the purchase price that you must deposit is called margin and is your initial equity or value in the account.
 The loan from the firm is secured by the securities you purchase.
 If the securities you're using as collateral go down in price, your firm can issue a margin call, which is a demand that you repay all or part of the loan with cash, a deposit of securities from outside your account, or by selling some of the securities in your account.

 Caution—Buying on margin amounts to getting a loan from your firm.
 When you buy on margin, you must repay both the amount you borrowed and interest, even if you lose money on your investment.
 Some brokerage firms automatically open margin accounts for investors.
+While the ability to trade on margin could be useful to some investors, a margin account might or might not be right for you.
 Make sure that you understand what type of account you are opening.
 If you don't want to trade on margin, choose a cash account for your transactions.

 Buying on margin carries a cost.
 This cost is the interest you will pay on the amount you borrow until it is repaid.
 Margin interest rates generally vary based on the current "broker call rate" or "call money rate" and the amount you borrow.
 Rates also vary from firm to firm.
 You can find the current "call money" rate in The Wall Street Journal listed under "Money Rates."
 Most brokerage firms publish their current margin interest rates on their websites.